OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 ## Validate the manifest in the UI of Teams Toolkit

-If youa'e working in Teams Toolkit and using the unified manifest, you can use the toolkit's validation options.
+If you're working in Teams Toolkit and using the unified manifest, you can use the toolkit's validation options.
 For instructions, see [Validate application](/microsoftteams/platform/toolkit/teamsfx-preview-and-customize-app-manifest#validate-application).

 ## See also